Impact of star formation inhomogeneities on merger rates and interpretation of LIGO results: Conclusions

-To summarize, we recommend the following: (I) When interpreting LIGO data as constraints on merger rates, unless composition distributions are explicitly incorporated into the predictive models, an additional systematic error of order $40\%$ should be included to allow for fluctuations in composition and age between galaxies; for example, this revised uncertainty will be used in \abbrvCompanion{} to explore how advanced LIGO detections might constrain binary merger models.
-(II) Future merger rate predictions should include metallicity evolution and distributions, to determine the most likely LIGO detection rates when low-metallicity environments are included.
-For example, the forthcoming paper by Belczynski et al. will explore evolutionary scenarios over ensemble of metallicities in more detail.
-(III) To better assess all relevant systematic errors limiting comparisons between models and theory, more observational and theoretical work is needed to constrain the distribution of fluctuations, particularly IMF fluctuations early in the universe or in clustered star formation.
-(IV) Finally, to provide another handle with which to constrain binary evolution, future model constraint papers should describe how to compare the detected mass distribution with highly model-dependent predictions.
+To summarize, we recommend the following: (I) We encourage the the gravitational-wave community to present results per unit volume, a normalization that becomes increasingly more natural as their detectors' sensitivity increases.
+[This recommendation has been adopted.]
+(II) When interpreting advanced LIGO data as constraints on merger rates, unless composition distributions are explicitly incorporated into the predictive models, an additional systematic error of order $40\%$ should be included to allow for fluctuations in composition and age between galaxies; for example, this revised uncertainty will be used in \abbrvCompanion{} to explore how advanced LIGO detections might constrain binary merger models.
+(III) Future merger rate predictions should include metallicity evolution and distributions, to determine the most likely LIGO detection rates when low-metallicity environments are included.
+Studies that incorporate the impact of metallicity are underway \cite{popsyn-LowMetallicityImpact-Chris2010,popsyn-LowMetallicityImpact2-StarTrackRevised-2012}.
+(IV) To better assess all relevant systematic errors limiting comparisons between models and theory, more observational and theoretical work is needed to constrain the distribution of fluctuations, particularly IMF fluctuations early in the universe or in clustered star formation.
+(V) Finally, to provide another handle with which to constrain binary evolution, future model constraint papers should describe how to compare the detected mass distribution with highly model-dependent predictions.
+Preliminary studies are underway \cite{PSconstraints3-MassDistributionMethods-NearbyUniverse}.
 Given the immense computational requirements needed to both thoroughly and accurately explore the space of binary evolution models, let alone globular clusters, and the relatively modest benefits that Moore's Law provides to a monte carlo simulation sampling a high dimensional space, a careful balance must be struck between accurately pinning down predictions for each model and thoroughly exploring the model space.
 The parameter-dependent detection efficiency $\epsilon(D,m_1,m_2)$ and parameter-measurement-ambiguity functions provided in the gravitational-wave literature \citep[see,e.g.][]{CutlerFlanagan:1994} will tell us how much we can learn about parameter distributions from LIGO and therefore determine where that balance will be struck.

 When estimating systematic errors introduced by treating the universe as homogeneous, we have for simplicity assumed all mergers are produced only through binary evolution.
 Interactions in globular clusters are expected to be an equally critical channel for forming merging double black hole binaries; see for example \cite{2008ApJ...676.1162S} and references therein.
 Though we have not performed a thorough exploration of parameter space, as we were able to do for binary evolution with \texttt{StarTrack}, we expect this channel will be at least as sensitive to inhomogeneities as isolated binary evolution.
 More critically, this competing channel may produce mergers that are indistinguishable from binary evolution.
 The existence of such an unconstrained and often indistinguishable channel introduces yet another large systematic error into interpretation of binary compact object detection rates.
 Further study is critical, to determine not only the range of rates these models produce in a realistically heterogeneous universe but also methods with which to distinguish the randomly-oriented and equal-mass-biased mergers expected from this channel from the more aligned mergers expected from binary evolution.